imansmallapple/imansmallapple.github.io/application-development/create-first-eclipse-oniro-app/run-real-device.md

     <img src='./images/image33.png'>
 </div>

-- Check whether the HDC is running properly
+- Check whether the HDC is running properly.
 You can open your `Command prompt` and type `hdc` to check.
 <div style="text-align:center">
     <img src='./images/image34.png'>